Is it a medal you are eligible for?

 In today’s post, I am going to explain more about the Inherent Resolve Campaign Medal.
 I will first explain what the Inherent Resolve Campaign is.
-I will also explain what the requirements are for service members to attain the Inherent resolve Campaign Medal.
+And, I will also explain what the requirements are for service members to attain the Inherent resolve Campaign Medal.
 I will also share some units who just may have members who are eligible for the Inherent Resolve Campaign Medal.

 What Operation Inherent Resolve Is